abrahamVado/ichiba/docs/README.md

 This README captures all pending tasks required to wire the taxi demo journey and to add the missing screens referenced during review.

-## 1. Wire demo flow between existing screens
+## 1. Wire demo flow between existing screens ✅ Completado
 - Create a new `index.html` at the repository root that loads `styles/main.css`, mirrors the hero layout from `bienvenido_a_tu_jornada/index.html`, and offers a **Comenzar demo** button that links to `login_oscuro/index.html`.
 - Add inline scripts (before each closing `</body>`) to the following pages so the primary CTAs advance to the next step of the journey and any "Atrás" controls go back:
   - `login_oscuro/index.html` → `terminos_y_condiciones/index.html`